Youngstown State Penguins football: Early history

 Bill Narduzzi became the third coach in program history in 1975.
-The team joined the Mid-Continent Conference in 1978 and recorded a 9 win regular season under Narduzzi and claimed the Mid-Continent Conference Championship.
+The team joined the Mid-Continent Conference in 1978 and recorded a 9-win regular season under Narduzzi and claimed the Mid-Continent Conference Championship.
 Narduzzi led Youngstown State to its first playoff win on November 25, 1978 against Nebraska-Omaha.
 The 21–14 win advanced the team into the Division II Semifinal Playoff Game where the Penguins lost to Eastern Illinois 22–26.
 The team finished the season with a record of 10–2, the first 10-win season for the program.
 The 1979 season saw Youngstown State claim their second Mid-Continent Conference Champions going undefeated in conference games and losing only a single game to Delaware.
-The Penguins defeated South Dakota State 50–7 in the Division II Quarterfinal Playoff Game and shutout Alabama A&M 52–0 in the Division II Semifinal Playoff Game.
-The win in the semifinal round gave Youngstown state its first appearance in an NCAA Football Championship.
+The Penguins defeated South Dakota State 50–7 in the Division II Quarterfinal Playoff Game and shut out Alabama A&M 52–0 in the Division II Semifinal Playoff Game.
+The win in the semifinal round gave Youngstown State its first appearance in an NCAA Football Championship.
 The Penguins faced the Delaware Fightin' Blue Hens in the Zia Bowl in Albuquerque, New Mexico for the NCAA Division II Championship.
-In the championship YSU was defeated by Delaware 21–38 and finished the season with a record of 11–2.
+In the championship, YSU was defeated by Delaware 21–38 and finished the season with a record of 11–2.
 In 1981, Youngstown State joined the Ohio Valley Conference (OVC).
 After going 2–8–1 in the 1980 season, playing a majority of Division I opponents, the Penguins finished their first season in Division I and the OVC with a record of 7–4, including an upset of Cincinnati who was playing as a Division I FBS Independent.